UCLeuvenLimburg/scripting-exercises/03-regex/01-matching/18-contains-a/explanations.md

 only returns a truthy value if `string` equals `a`, because `fullmatch` requires the *entire* string to be described.
 In other words, `re.fullmatch('a', 'bab')` is not a match.

 In the other languages, however, matching the regex `a` with the string `bab` will succeed since the regex will be interpreted as "There is a substring of `bab` that matches the regex `a`."
-It is important you are aware of this distinction to avoid unpleasant surprises in the future.
+It is important that you are aware of this distinction to avoid unpleasant surprises in the future.

 Now, is there a way to make Python behave like the other languages?
 There sure is!
 Simply use `re.search` instead of `re.fullmatch`.
 In essence, `re.search(regex, string)` is the same as `re.fullmatch('.*regex.*', string)`.